 b.
 Annual Report

-The Office of University Communications publishes the auditor's report, the audited summary statements and accompanying notes to the financial statements as the University's Annual Financial Report.
-Departments and individuals may obtain copies from Office of University Communications, Bldg.
-170 (650) 725-8396.
+Financial Management Services publishes the auditor's report, the audited summary statements and accompanying notes to the financial statements as the University's Annual Financial Report.
+The report can be downloaded from the university’s bondholder information website.